In this exercise you will learn how to login and run commands on our infrastructure.

 .bashrc using your favorite editor and add a line like

-To avoid having to type the password every time you log in (and to increase the security), keys can be used for authentication instead.
-The following instructions are for OSX and Linux.
+To avoid having to type the password every time you log in (and to increase the security), a public-private key pair can be used for authentication instead.

-First generate a key-pair on your local machine using
+First generate a key-pair on your local machine by running the following in a terminal/shell:

-and accept the defaults proposed and do not set a password.
+and accept the defaults proposed and do no set a password.

 Upload the public key from your local machine to tcopt3: